Code-Institute-Submissions/ShellyBrady-PP2-Collective-Nouns-Quiz/README.md

 * The current question is surrounded by a border and shaded with a very pale background to make the question stand out for the user.
 * The buttons are in a vibrant shade of pink/purple for easy viewing.
 The colour of the buttons change colour when the pointer hovers over them to make it more obvious that the pointer is over that button.
 The buttons are also usable with keyboard navigation keys and/or tab key.
 * Behind the quiz, the background is filled with pale blue to pale pink gradient for some fun colour pop.
-* Fonts used are Secular One, Poppins and Fugaz One which i downloaded from Google Fonts.
+* Fonts used are Secular One, Poppins and Fugaz One which I downloaded from Google Fonts.
 I chose these for easy reading and large, clear letters.

 ## Responsiveness

-* The project is responsive sized up and down, however I chose to make to media queries at 600 px screen width and below, and 601 px and above.
+* The project is responsive sized up and down, however I chose to make two media queries at 600 px screen width and below, and 601 px and above.
 I felt the headings were too imposing on the smaller screens and I also made the images more responsive.

 ![600px and below](README.Images/Below%20600px%20screen%20width.PNG)